adamwulf/Inkable/README.md

  - updating estimated data about an existing touch
  - predicted data about a future touch

 Additionally, UITouches can contain `coalesced` touch information about multiple UITouch events of higher precision.

- further, touches come in batches, both adding new touch points and updating/predicting other touch points.
+Further, touches come in batches, both adding new touch points and updating/predicting other touch points.

 The `TouchEventGestureRecognizer` creates `TouchEvent` objects for every incoming `UITouch`.
 These can be serialized to json, so that raw touch data can be replayed.
 This serialization makes reproducing specific ink behavior much easier, as users can export their raw touch data and it can be loaded and replayed in development or inside of unit tests.

 ### 2. Touch Paths (class)

 The `TouchPathStream` processes all of the `TouchEvents` and separates them into `TouchPath`s.
 Each `TouchPath` represents one finger or Pencil on the iPad, and all of the events associated with that finger are collected into a single `TouchPath.Point`.
 Also, since many UITouches may represent the same moment in time (a predicted touch, the actual touch with estimated data, and updates to the touch with more accurate data), the `TouchPath` will also coalesce all matching events into a single `TouchPoints.Point` object.

 `TouchPath` also tracks if an update is still expected for the touch, either because the phase is not yet `.ended` or because an existing `.Point` is still expecting more accurate data to arrive as an updated event.
 If any event is still expected, `isComplete` will be `false` regardless of the `phase`.

 ### 3. PolyLine (struct)

 The `PolylineStream` creates `Polyline`s to wrap the `TouchPath` and `TouchPath.Point` in structs so that they can be modified by filters without modifying the underlying data.
 This way each Smoothing Filter can hold a copy of its input, and any modified data will be insulated from other filters modifications.
 This makes caching inside of the filters much more straight forward.

 `Polyline`s are essentially mutable versions of `TouchPath`

 ### 4. Polyline Filters

 Filters are an easy way to transform the `PolylineStream.Output` with any modification.
 For instance, a Savitzky-Golay filter will smooth the points together, modifying their location attributes of the `Polyline.Point`s.
 A Douglas-Peucker filter will remove unecessarly points that are colinear with their neighboring points.

 These filters are a way for the dense Polyline output of the original Polyline stream to be simplified before being smoothed into Bezier paths.

 ### 5. Smooth Strokes (TBD)